 Using network interception or just traffic logging, an attacker, state, or your employer can look over your shoulder at the images that pop up inside the popular “nearby gay man finder” app.
 The profile photos on the gay dating app reveal more data than one might think.

 Grindr presents its nearby users who are also using the app at the same time as a grid view of profile photos.
-These profile images are requested from Grindr’s server in order of proximity to the user.
+These profile images are requested from Grindr’s server in the order of proximity to the user.
 As the local user is always the nearest, the user’s own profile photo is always downloaded first when the app launches; thus revealing the user’s face and appearance.
 Immediately followed by the picture of every other user who has the app open at the same time in the local area.
-As the order of the requested images imply distance, it’s even theoretically possible to triangulate the user’s rough physical location if you know where one or more of the men are physically located.
-(All of this is of course more easily accomplished by simply registering an account with the app and opening it like a normal user.)
+As the order of the requested images implies distance, it’s even theoretically possible to triangulate the user’s rough physical location if you know where one or more of the men are physically located.
+(All of this is, of course, more easily accomplished by simply registering an account with the app and opening it like a normal user.)

 Below are some examples of unencrypted data downloaded by the Grindr app that can be captured on the local network or as it passes through the wider Internet.
 Each of the URLs refers to an image that can is opened by anyone who intercepts the addresses/images:

 Intercepting these addresses on a network would also imply that the user’s IP address was available for capture at the same time.
 This is just the kind of in-the-clear communication that can be intercepted and help explain the below quote from Edward Snowden on the US government’s data collection capabilities.

 Users who wants to save copies of private photos can also do so by connecting their phones to their PCs using the Android debugger (ADB).
 Grindr prints the URL to all photos accessed through the app to the developer log console (adb logcat).